 This article will clear your concepts of bending moment diagrams (BMD).
-You will know the important five steps required to draw the BMD.
+You will know the important five steps required for how to calculate and draw bending moment diagram.

 For the ease of understanding we will discuss the same example what we have discussed in the shear force diagram tutorial